-Julia Dettwiler, founder of award-winning indie rock band Lunar Rogue, has been actively writing and recording during covid in hopes of releasing a solo album by the end of 2021.
+Julia Dettwiler, founder/songwriter/lead singer of award-winning indie rock band Lunar Rogue, has been actively writing and recording during covid in hopes of releasing a solo album by the end of 2021.
 Music was not always her goal... it was actually never her goal.
 She started out wanting to be a social worker.
-As a volunteer at a homeless shelter, she cared for children and chose her career path accordingly.
-It wasn't until she was in college that she got pushed into the lead singer role in a band by a friend.
+As a volunteer at a homeless shelter, she got to care for children and chose her career path accordingly.
+It wasn't until college that she got pushed into the lead singer role in a band by a friend.
 Only signing on as a temporary "fill in" for rehearsals until a lead singer could be found, Julia got roped into performing a show and immediately fell in love with the stage.
 She remained the front woman for Grayson Wray Project for 2 years.
-After leaving GWP, Julia began writing music for the the first time, a venture from the heart that she never knew she could do.
+After leaving GWP, Julia began writing music on her own for the the first time, a venture from the heart that she never knew she could do.
 A month later she had enough songs to start her own project.
-With the help of Craigslist, she built a band and created Lunar Rogue.
+With the help of Craigslist, she built a band and in turn created Lunar Rogue.

 As a child Julia had live music around her constantly with her parents and aunt and uncle rocking out in the garage every weekend.
-Her parents tried to get her to take singing lessons and piano lessons, but Julia chose to play softball instead.
-Being the supportive family they are, they coached and team-mommed and traveled with/for her.
+When her parents offered music lessons, Julia chose softball instead.
 Although it was not music, softball was still very valuable in teaching the leadership and teamwork skills which she still relies on today for music.
-She enjoyed playing sports and had no desire to be a singer or songwriter.
-Yet somehow, Lunar Rogue is now Julia's pride and joy from the moment it was born.
+She enjoyed playing sports and had no desire to be a singer or songwriter, yet somehow, Lunar Rogue has been Julia's pride and joy from the moment it was born.

 Julia co-founded Magazine Smile and writes and sings all songs for that band, as well.
-Although this is more of a side project for both of them and only a few songs have been released, several radio stations have taken notice and liking to the more mellow stylings of Magazine Smile and keep them in rotation on their stations.
+Although this is more of a side project and only a few songs have leaked, several radio stations have taken notice and liking to the more mellow stylings of Magazine Smile and keep them in rotation on their stations.

-Having a versatile voice has given Julia the opportunity to record and perform with metal band Heavy Justice, rap artist SOLO, Latin band Rumba Buena, and pop band Beautiful Gambler, and cover band Pretty Little Mess just to name a few.
+Having a versatile voice has given Julia the opportunity to record and perform with metal band Heavy Justice, rap artist SOLO, Latin band Rumba Buena, pop band Beautiful Gambler, and cover band Pretty Little Mess just to name a few.

 Julia Dettwiler is proud to be endorsed by Warm Audio, Mokevii Clothing, Minarik Guitars, EMG Pickups, Von York Guitar Strings, Rock N Roll Coffee Co, Sinister Guitar Picks, and Spectraflex Cables.